alignoth/alignoth.github.io/src/docs/usage.rst

      -
      - If present, the generated html will not embed javscript dependencies and therefore be considerably smaller but require internet access to load the dependencies.
      - false
+   * - around-vcf-record
+     -
+     - Plots a region around a specified VCF record taken via its index from the VCF file given via the --vcf option.
+     -